Ninja-Librarian/Ninja-Librarian.github.io/about.md

 - Training and instruction
 - Attention to accuracy and detail

+These skills complement my technical training and help me approach data questions with an emphasis on accuracy, context, and clear communication.

-## What I'm Looking For
+## What I’m Looking For

-I'm currently seeking opportunities in:
+I’m currently seeking opportunities in:

 - Data Analysis
-- Reporting Analyst
+- Reporting Analysis
 - Business Intelligence
 - Institutional Research
 - Higher Education Analytics